whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 }
 ```

-A simple functional component in _TypeScript_ that, depending on the available size, chooses a stream resolution to be either `1080p` or `720p`; adaptive streaming in a manual fashion, presumably to safe some bandwidth and lower the computing resources on the MJPEG server.
+A simple stateless functional component in _TypeScript_ that, depending on the available size, chooses a stream resolution to be either `1080p` or `720p`; adaptive streaming in a manual fashion, presumably to save some bandwidth and lower the computing resources on the MJPEG server.
 Its parent component did guarantee the aspect ratio and a proper handling of the `resize` event.

-But, as I just observed in the reproduction step above, even though the `resize` event causes a correct re-render of the `Stream`-component, the unmounted components were still receiving HTTP pushes from previously used streams. _react_ somehow didn't close the stream in the unmount cycle of the component, as I would expect from this implementation... so, a bug in _react_?
+But, as I observed in the reproduction step above, even though the `resize` event causes a correct re-render of the `Stream`-component, the unmounted components were still receiving HTTP pushes from previously used streams.
+The stream just didn't get released in the unmount cycle of the component, as I honestly would expect from this implementation and the declarative promise of _React_... so, a bug in _React_?

 ### MJPEG Server